The Bridge – A supportive provision for children with SEMH needs within St Mark’s CofE Primary School

 It is our vision to support children with SEMH needs to become effective, self-regulated, motivated members of their school and community.
 We aim to ensure each and every child has a sense of belonging to our community and are able to access the specialist support they need to learn.
 We want them to learn to become the very best they can be as well as providing them with the strategies they need to deal with their sometimes overwhelming emotions.
 We strive to support them through personalised, child-centred learning and behaviour plans so they can access a full and inspiring mainstream education and go on to lead happy, safe and enriching lives.

-Our children deserve the very best teaching and support staff.
-The Bridge is overseen by Mrs Alsey who has a wealth of experience in supporting children with SEMH.
-She is supported by her effective and passionate team co-ordinator, Sara Haynes and an amazing team of LSAs who have a variety of different strengths and skills in supporting children with special educational needs.
+Our children deserve the absolute best teaching and support staff.
+The Bridge is managed by Joanna Heels who has a wealth of experience in supporting children with additional needs.
+She is supported by her highly effective and passionate team of LSAs who have a variety of different strengths and skills in supporting children with special educational needs.

 Extra Curricula Activities